forestgrape/coronavirus/2_biological/life-forms.md

 > ###### Viroid
 > *Viroids* are pieces of RNA able to replicate.

 All other known life forms on todays earth also encode enzymes made of proteins.
-The base units of proteins are polypeptides:

 > ###### Polypeptides
 > A *polypeptide* consists of amino acids chained together.

+One or more polypeptides are structured to form a functional unit, called protein:

 > ###### Protein
 > A *Protein* consists of one or more polypeptides.

-Polypeptides are assembled by ribosomes:
+Polypeptides are produced by ribosomes:

 > ###### Ribosome
 > *Ribosomes* read RNA in positive sense and select a amino acid for each triple of RNA acids and chain these amino acids together to polypeptides.